-Tewksbury is an ecologist, conservation biologist, and planetary health ...Read More →
+Tewksbury is an ecologist, conservation biologist, and ...Read More →

 BLACKSBURG, Va., Aug.
 25, 2015 – Naomi Oreskes, a world-renowned science historian who focuses on understanding scientific consensus and dissent in relation to environmental science, will visit Virginia Tech on Wednesday, Sept.
 2.

 She will give a 4 p.m. distinguished lecture entitled “Should We Trust Science?
 Perspectives from the History and Philosophy of Science” at the Lyric Theatre, followed by a question and answer period and book signing.